 Community college is often touted as the cost-effective alternative to a traditional four-year university – which it is – but that doesn’t mean it’s cheap.
 The average yearly tuition for public community college is about $4,816 for in-state students and $8,581 for out-of-state students.
 Private community college is more than three times that much.

 While community college students can expect to cut college costs, they’ll still likely need student loans to fund their education.
-The question is, how does that process differ from those attending a four-year university?
+So the question is, how does that process differ from those attending a four-year university?

-While there are some important distinctions, securing a loan for community college isn’t any more difficult than taking one out for a traditional college.
+While there are some critical distinctions, securing a loan for community college isn’t any more difficult than taking one out for a traditional college.
 Here’s what you need to know.

 Fill Out the FAFSA

 The process of getting federal student loans for community college is the same as getting them for a four-year institution.
-First, you have to fill out the Free Application for Federal Student Aid (FAFSA).
+But, first, you have to fill out the Free Application for Federal Student Aid (FAFSA).

-This form asks for financial information about you and your family in order to determine what student loans and government grants you qualify for.
-You can’t be eligible for any federal student loans if you don’t fill out the FAFSA.
-Because financial circumstances may change from year to year, the FAFSA needs to be filled out every academic year.
+This U.S. Department of Education form asks for financial information about you and your family to determine financial need and what student loans and government grants you qualify for.
+If you don’t fill out the FAFSA, you aren’t eligible for financial aid, including federal student loans from the Direct Loan program.
+In addition, because financial circumstances and eligibility may change from year to year, the FAFSA needs to be filled out every academic year.

 Not every community college accepts federal student loans as payment, so go here to see if your school accepts federal student loans.
 If the community college you’re looking at doesn’t accept federal loans, you may have to take out private loans or look for a different school.